pfalcon/pycopy/docs/library/ure.rst

    *replace* can be a string or a function.
 If it is a string then escape sequences of the form ``\<number>`` and ``\g<number>`` can be used to expand to the corresponding group (or an empty string for unmatched groups).
-   If *replace* is a function then it must take a single argument (the match) and should return a replacement string.
+   If *replace* is a function then it must take a single argument (the match object) and should return a replacement string.

    If *count* is specified and non-zero then substitution will stop after this many substitutions are made.
-The *flags* argument is ignored.

-   Note: availability of this function depends on :term:`MicroPython port`.
+   Note: availability of this function depends on :term:`Pycopy port`.

 .. data:: DEBUG

    Flag value, display debug information about compiled expression.
-   (Availability depends on :term:`MicroPython port`.)
+   (Availability depends on :term:`Pycopy port`.)

 .. _regex: